 In 2015 the City introduced the Dedicated Infrastructure Renewal Fund (DIRF) to help address this problem by closing the gap.
 The fund is used only for the replacement and rehabilitation of Barrie’s roads, bridges, buildings and other infrastructure.

 Investing a percentage of property taxes into this dedicated fund allows for increased, transparent funding to keep more of our infrastructure well maintained and avoid costly repairs, while reducing the City’s debt substantially.

-To keep the tax increase as low as possible in 2021, Council had to make difficult choices, including a temporary cut to the Dedicated Infrastructure Renewal Fund (DIRF) contribution, from 1% to 0.25%.
-Council is committed to gradually increasing this fund back to 1% over the next few years, starting in 2022.
+To keep the tax increase as low as possible in 2021, Council had to make difficult choices, including a temporary cut to the DIRF contribution, from 1% to 0.25%.
+Council is committed to gradually increasing this fund back to 1% over time.

 Our infrastructure refers to the physical assets that the City uses to deliver services to our community.
 The City currently owns approximately $5 billion worth of infrastructure, which includes our roads, bridges, storm water drains and sewers, streetlights, sidewalks, community centres, water treatment facilities, buses and much more.